Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Theoretical Behaviors

 Theorem \ref{Theorem:DKRR-generalization} presents a sufficient condition of $m$ to guarantee the excellent generalization performance of DKRR-DTR.
 In particular, if the number of data subsets $m$ and {the total number of samples $|D|$} satisfy the relation \eqref{rest.m}, then DKRR-DTR performs almost the same as KRR-DTR, showing that the computation reduction approach made by distributed learning does not degrade the generalization performance of KRR-DTR.
 The restriction on $m$, such as \eqref{rest.m}, is necessary because the generalization performance of KRR-DTR cannot be realized if we use DKRR-DTR with each data subset containing only a few samples.
-An extreme case is $m=|D|$ where each data subset contains only one sample and DKRR-DTR cannot perform well.

 Theorem \ref{Theorem:DKRR-generalization} shows that DKRR-DTR possesses all the advantages of KRR-DTR, {but its training cost is only $\mathcal O(|D|^3/m^3)\times m=\mathcal O(|D|^3/m^2)$}, which is $1/m^2$ times smaller than that of KRR-DTR.
-Given that the quality of Q-learning algorithms is measured by their generalization performance, computation costs, and stability, the above assertions show that DKRR-DTR is better than linear Q-learning in generalization, better than deep Q-learning and KRR-DTR in computation, and better than deep Q-learning in stability as the optimization model defined by \eqref{DKRR-Q-Local-T} can be analytically solved, whereas obtaining global minima with high-quality deep neural networks remains an open question in the realm of deep learning \cite[Chap.8]{goodfellow2016deep}.
+Given that the quality of Q-learning algorithms is measured by their generalization performance, computational costs, and stability, the above assertions show that DKRR-DTR is better than linear Q-learning in generalization, better than deep Q-learning and KRR-DTR in computation, and better than deep Q-learning in stability as the optimization model defined by \eqref{DKRR-Q-Local-T} can be analytically solved, whereas obtaining global minima with high-quality deep neural networks remains an open question in the realm of deep learning \cite[Chap.8]{goodfellow2016deep}.
 These findings illustrate that DKRR-DTR is a promising approach to yielding high-quality DTRs.